Things to do in Rome

 IMPORTANT NOTE: Keep in mind that Skip-the-Line Tickets do not mean that there will be zero waiting time.
 Depending on the season of your visit to the Vatican, the wait time might vary.
 Low-season sees barely any crowds, so you will be inside before you know it!
 High season on the other hand, might still take a while; account for 15-20 minutes at the security check.

-2. Book a Guided Tour
+2. Book a guided tour

 Elevate your experience with a guided tour led by an expert who knows the museum like the back of their hand.
 It's time you say goodbye to endless queues as guides enjoy priority access, whisking you away on a fascinating journey through the Vatican's hidden gems.
 Take your pick from three fantastic tour options: go solo with a self-guided tour, explore with an audio guide, or dive deep with a licensed guide by your side.
 The choice is yours!